MehdiKhiatiDS/MehdiKhiatiDS.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Data Scientist - Mentor - Environmentalist
+subtitle: Data Scientist - Machine Learning Engineer - Mentor
 ---

 My name is Mehdi and I started this journey to have a bigger impact on humanity.
 If I can help ease up a process or solve an issue, I would love to work with you.